 Most homeschool families are one-income families.
 In many cases the family runs a small business or Dad is self-employed.
 Many homeschool families watch their pennies.
-Here are our tried and tested top 20 tips for saving money around the home:
+Here are our tried and tested top 20 easy ways to save money around the home:

 - Make a budget.